Digital Control Bus: Pinout

-Serial data
+Serial data format

-The DCB is a standard asynchronous serial stream (using an 8251A IC in the JUNO-60), LSB first, 8 data bits, 2 stop bits, odd parity, and a Baud rate of 31.25 kHz.
+The DCB is a standard asynchronous serial stream (using an 8251A IC in the JUNO-60), LSB first, 8 data bits, 2 stop bits, odd parity, and a Baud rate of 31.25 kilobaud.

-Message (Block) Structure)
+Message (Block) Structure

 DCB data is sent in short blocks messages consisting of an identifier, one or more data codes, and an end mark.
 Blocks may be sent intermittently (JP-8, OP-8) or continuously (JUNO-60), in which case end marks are not used.

-Identifier is 1 byte using a value F1 through FE, which acts as both a start marker and a message type.
+The identifier is 1 byte using a value F1 through FE, which acts as both a start marker and a message type.
 Data which follows must not use these data bytes.
 In practice only FD (patch code) and FE (key code) are used.

 Data codes are one or more sections or channels, each one byte.
-The number of bytes or channels depends on the transmitter's configuration, but doesn't change once communication has been started.
-All data values must be in the range 00-F0.
+The number of bytes or channels depends on the transmitter's configuration, but does not change once communication has been started.
+All data values must be in the range 00–F0.

 The end mark is an FF character.
 It is omitted if the message has a predefined length or the next message starts immediately after the data.